skkwan/CombineHarvester/CombineTools/README.md

    KEY: TDirectoryFile   highMassCR;1    highMassCR
    ```

-4. With the cut-based categories ("lowMassSR", "mediumMassSR", etc.), and using only one mass point
+4. With the cut-based categories ("lowMassSR", "mediumMassSR", etc.), and looping over mass points:
    ```bash
    Singularity> cd ${CMSSW_BASE}/src/CombineHarvester/CombineTools
    Singularity> python3 makeAsymmCards.py
    ```

-   For reference (do not run this), the command for the HIG-22-007 datacards with all channels, years, with a root file containing directories 1 2 3 4 are SR1 SR2 SR3 CR finale m(tt) from 1bjet events after DNN cuts; 5 6 7 are SR1 SR2 CR from 2bjets: is `haabbtt-full mt 2018 7 1 2 3 4 5 6 7`.
-   This makes a bunch of text files.

-   This wrapper `makeAsymmCards.py` script does the following steps:
+   This wrapper [makeAsymmCards.py](makeAsymmCards.py) script does the following steps:
-   - Runs the `hToA1A2` executable on the specified mass points
+   - Runs the [bin/hToA1A2.cpp](bin/hToA1A2.cpp) executable on the specified mass points
    - Moves the resulting .txt files to the `asymmCards/` folder
    - Add statistical uncertainties for the backgrounds like this:
       ```bash